IST356M001SP25/project-kebatist/about-project.md

 # About My Project

-Student Name:  name
+Student Name:  Katharine Batista
-Student Email:  email
+Student Email:  kebatist@syr.edu

 ### What it does
 My project shows the top 250 movies in the last 100 years.
 The dataset is dervived from Kaggle.